School of Tourism and Hotel Management

 Ects

-WEEKLY JOB EXPERIENCE I
+WEEKLY JOB EXPERIENCE IN CULİNARY ARTS-I

 Course code